-- 1. A structured parking garage must have a living green wall or public artwork [is required] along 50% of the ground floor of any garage wall facing a right-of-way, residential property, or open space. - 2.
-[Roof] The roof illumination of a structured parking garage must [meet the standards of Sec.
-7.5.4] satisfy Section 6.4.4 [[7.4.4]], General Outdoor Lighting Requirements, except:

-- a. [that] any lighting fixture located within 30 feet of the deck perimeter must be 15 feet or less in height; and - b. any fixture located elsewhere on the deck must be 30 feet or less in height.
+- A living green wall or public artwork is required along 50% of the ground floor of any garage wall facing a right-of-way, residential property, or open space. - 2.
+Roof illumination must meet the standards of Sec.
+7.5.4, General Outdoor Lighting Requirements, except that any lighting fixture within 30 feet of the deck perimeter must be 15 feet or less in height and any fixture located elsewhere on the deck must be 30 feet or less in height.